 UNC CSEEES faculty is distinguished in its research, teaching, service and professional activities.
-Students have the opportunity to engage with more than 50 core and affiliate faculty on campus; additionally they can take advantage of faculty and course offerings at our consortium, Duke University.
+Students have the opportunity to engage with more than 30 affiliate faculty on campus; additionally they can take advantage of faculty and course offerings at our partner institution, Duke University.

 Andrea F. Bohlman | UNC Chapel Hill Department of Music | firstname.lastname@example.org

 Andrea F. Bohlman is a musicologist whose research seeks a place for music and sound in the cultural history of East Central Europe through the present.
 She is preparing a book-length study of political action and music in Poland in the late twentieth century.
 She has also worked extensively on the composer Hanns Eisler and popular song in Europe in the nineteenth and twentieth centuries, in particular the Eurovision Song Contest.
 Her current project is a history of sound media in twentieth century Poland that focuses on its materiality through case studies focused on amateur production and dissemination.She holds a B.A. from Stanford University, an MMus from Royal Holloway, University of London, and she earned her doctorate at Harvard University in 2012.
 Her research has been supported by the American Council of Learned Societies, the American Musicological Society, and a Fulbright-Hays fellowship.

 Eren Tasar | UNC Chapel Hill Department of History | email@example.com